Radware/Cyber-Controller-Sites-and-Devices-Cloner/README.md

 * getpass
 * logging

-Example how to get the files using git command:
+Get the python file, example how to get that using git command:
 ```
 # git clone https://github.com/Radware/Cyber-Controller-Sites-and-Devices-Cloner.git
 # cd Cyber-Controller-Sites-and-Devices-Cloner